RAD 141 Principles of Radiographic Imaging II

 1. Explain the purpose of technique charts in terms of standardization of exposure and image consistency.

-3. Distinguish among various types of exposure systems (technique charts) to include manual techniques, automatic exposure control, and anatomically programmed radiography.
+3. Distinguish among various types of exposure systems to include manual techniques, automatic exposure control, and anatomically programmed radiography.

-5. Describe the methods of image acquisition in digital radiography.
+4. Describe the methods of image acquisition and processing in digital radiography.

-1. Compare and contrast computed radiography (CR) and direct radiography (DR).
+1. Compare and contrast computed radiography (CR) and digital flat panel radiography (DR).

 2. Evaluate detector characteristics to include detective quantum efficiency (DQE), modulation transfer function (MTF), and spatial resolution.